cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 There is only one virtual keyboard panel displayed at a time, but each mathfield can specify different virtual keyboard panel configurations. {.notice--info}

-## Controling which keyboards are displayed
+## Controling Which Keyboards Are Displayed

 The virtual keyboard panel displays multiple keyboards which can be toggled using the keyboard switcher: `numeric`, `functions`, `symbols`, `roman`